 If you’ve noticed water leaking into your basement after heavy rain, you need to act quickly.
 Whether it’s a small puddle or inches of standing water, water in your basement can be a significant problem for your home and everyone in it.

-Over time, standing water in the basement can destroy drywall and flooring, lead to mold and mildew growth, and compromise your home’s foundation.
+Over time, standing water in the basement creates a “stack effect,” increasing the moisture and humidity in the rest of your home, destroying drywall and flooring, leading to mold and mildew growth, and compromising your home’s foundation.

 Fortunately, our team is here to help.